World Rally Championship: Early

 The World Rally Championship was formed from well-known international rallies, nine of which were previously part of the International Championship for Manufacturers (IMC), which was contested from 1970 to 1972.
 The 1973 World Rally Championship was the inaugural season of the WRC and began with the Monte Carlo Rally on 19 January.

-Alpine-Renault won the first manufacturer's world championship with its Alpine A110, after which Lancia took the title three years in a row with the Ferrari V6-powered Lancia Stratos HF, the first car designed and manufactured specifically for rallying.
+Alpine-Renault won the first manufacturer's world championship with its Alpine A110, after which Lancia took the title in 1974, 1975 and 1976 with the Ferrari V6-powered Lancia Stratos HF, the first car designed and manufactured specifically for rallying.
 The first drivers' world championship was not awarded until 1979, although 1977 and 1978 seasons included an FIA Cup for Drivers, won by Italy's Sandro Munari and Finland's Markku Alén respectively.
 Sweden's Björn Waldegård became the first official world champion, edging out Finland's Hannu Mikkola by one point.
 Fiat took the manufacturers' title with the Fiat 131 Abarth in 1977, 1978 and 1980, Ford with its Escort RS1800 in 1979 and Talbot with its Sunbeam Lotus in 1981.
 Waldegård was followed by German Walter Röhrl and Finn Ari Vatanen as drivers' world champions.